evkx/evkx.github.io/content/models/ford/puma/puma_gen-e/_index.md

 ## Exterior

 The Ford Puma Gen-E, with dimensions of 4214 mm in length, 1805 mm in width, and  mm in height, falls into the B-SUV segment cars, also known as subcompact SUVs or crossovers, offer a combination of the compact size and maneuverability of B-segment cars with the higher driving position, increased cargo space, and rugged styling of an SUV.
-The Ford Puma Gen-E is available in a total of 6 solid paint colors.
+The Ford Puma Gen-E is available in a total of 10 paint colors, including both solid and metallic options.
+Some of these paint options include two-tone paints where the roof is painted in a different color, providing a distinctive and stylish look.

 The Ford Puma Gen-E offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include: